 Each hamlet in this trek holds a great reservoir of excitement and fun.
 As we moved further the mysterious forest, majestic trees stood tall and proud, like sentinels guarding a magical territory.
 Was this a magical land?
 Am I really witnessing this?
 Gazing upon natures version of heaven, vibrant beauty swallowed me in its warm embrace.
-I was in a bliss.
+I was in bliss.
 Pleasure rippled merrily through my pulsing vein as I gazed at wonderful sight ahead of me.
-I was wondering, why go home when I can be in a place which brings so much joy to me, irradiating all worldly worries.
+I was wondering, why to go home when I can be in a place which brings so much joy to me, irradiating all worldly worries.
 I was truly trapped in a world of magic and mystery.
-The rain drops dripped gracefully down onto the luscious emerald grass.
+The raindrops dripped gracefully down onto the luscious emerald grass.
 It appeared as if I was in wonderland, and yes it was a wonderland to me.

 While Joban was in sprint mode, I moved slowly capturing the essence of the woods as I wanted to enjoy every second of this trek.
 Soon I reached Doosri at 12:30 PM.

 Trekkers had their camp put up and some were staying in the camp arranged by the locals.
 I rested for about 5 minutes there and filled my water bottle and moved further.
 I spotted various tent stalls (cafe) put up by the natives.
-I finally rested at a cafe which was just few kilometers away from Nohradhar.
+I finally rested at a cafe which was just a few kilometers away from Nohradhar.
 After having some food I then continued my journey.
 Soon I spotted the habitation, the fields.
 There was a big rock that had Lord Shiva’s Trishul with Damru painted on it.
 The view from this point was magnificent.

 Sun rays started emerging on mountain tops and embracing the beautiful valley.
 The road slithered like a snake into the valley.
 The spectacular views were worth capturing.

 We then waited for another bus which came at about 4:15 PM.
-We boarded that bus but didn’t got a seat.
-The situation was same, it was fully crowded.
+We boarded that bus but didn’t get a seat.
+The situation was the same, it was fully crowded.
 After reaching Rajgarh Hills we got the seat and relaxed.
 The bus finally reached Solan at about 7:15 PM.
 We then waited for the bus to Chandigarh but every bus that came was full and we didn’t have stamina left to go without a seat.
 There were few people who were also going to Chandigarh and we talked to them if they wanted to share a cab.
 They agreed and we 5 people got a shared cab (Etios) to Chandigarh at Rs 400 per person.
-Finally I reached home at 11:00 PM and rested for the night.
+Finally, I reached home at 11:00 PM and rested for the night.